1.5 X 10

 Q2: How do I perform calculations with numbers in different units?

 A2: Before performing calculations with numbers in different units, you need to convert them to the same unit.
-For example, if you're working with kilometers and meters, convert them both to either kilometers or meters before adding or subtracting.
+Here's one way to look at it: if you're working with kilometers and meters, convert them both to either kilometers or meters before adding or subtracting.

 Q3: Can negative numbers be expressed in scientific notation?